About Coconino County

 And there's Beverly, sneaking in behind the Board of Supervisors to take pictures as Sheriff Bill Pribil presents Aaron with his plaque.

-I know the whole team was proud of our leader and of Dennis's years of volunteer service.
+I know the whole team was proud of our leader and of Dennis's many years of volunteer service.
 They're both so great at what they do and totally deserve the recognition.
 Congratulations, guys!

 And as far as recent call-outs go...

-On Monday morning, the team began a search in the area of Sycamore Canyon for two overdue hikers, who'd intended to go for a dayhike on Saturday.
-The team had fanned out to first search for their Jeep, because the reporting party--the wife of one of the hikers--was unsure of their exact destination.
-The plan was that, once the vehicle was located, that team would begin a hasty search on foot.
-But the two subjects were able to make a cell-phone call to the reporting party before we found their Jeep.
+Our plan was that, once the subjects' vehicle was located, that team would begin a hasty search on foot.
+But the two subjects were able to make a cellphone call to the reporting party before we found their Jeep.
 They emerged uninjured from the canyon a short time later, having been lost for 48 hours without cell service.
-See: Overdue Hikers Emerge Unscathed from the Arizona Daily Sun.
+See: Overdue Hikers Emerge Unscathed.

-And this morning, there was a call regarding two overdue hunters, but they too showed up as SAR was en route.
+This morning, there was a call regarding two overdue hunters, but they too showed up as SAR was en route.